Understanding Adult ADHD: My Journey, the Neuroscience & How Solution-Focused Hypnotherapy Can Support You

 If this sounds familiar, you might recognise some of these experiences:

-Difficulty getting started, even on important tasks.
+• Difficulty getting started, even on important tasks

-Time blindness and frustration with deadlines.
+• Time blindness and frustration with deadlines

-High creativity and energy that sometimes leads to overwhelm.
+• High creativity and energy that sometimes leads to overwhelm

-A busy, restless mind that struggles to switch off at night.
+• A busy, restless mind that struggles to switch off at night

-Feelings of underachievement despite working hard.
+• Feelings of underachievement despite working hard

 These challenges can affect relationships, work, and confidence.
 Recognising the neurobiological roots of ADHD can help you move from frustration to understanding — and from self-criticism to self-compassion.

-How Solution-Focused Hypnotherapy Can Support You
+How Solution-Focused Hypnotherapy Can Support Your Wellbeing

-1. Creating clarity and momentum
+1. Creating clarity and small steps forward

-2. Calming the busy brain
+2. Calming the busy mind

 3. Strengthening focus through imagination